 Spinal fusion treatment: an overview

 Your physician may have recommended spinal fusion treatment if you have been experiencing chronic neck or back pain, or any of the other numerous complications that can arise due to spinal deterioration or deformation.
-In most cases, such surgery should only be considered if other, more conservative treatment measures, such as physical therapy and corticosteroid injections, have been exhausted without much improvement in the quality of life.
-With that in mind, you might be looking for a better idea of what exactly spinal fusion is.
+In most cases, such surgery should only be considered if conservative treatment measures such as physical therapy and corticosteroid injections have been exhausted without offering improvement in your quality of life.
+Patients considering their surgical options should make this important decision on an as informed a basis as possible.
+We hope the following information can help you work more closely with your doctor to make the best choice for you.

 What conditions can spinal fusion treatment address?